Easter Chocolate Bites – A Review

 The Real Easter Egg comes in two sizes.
 One is a 150g box which includes a 25g bag of milk chocolate chunky buttons.
 Then there’s a large 280g one which includes an 80g bar of orange milk chocolate and an olive wood dove keyring from Bethlehem.
 Both contain booklets relating the Easter story, though one is illustrated for children and includes an Easter quiz, a recipe for Easter biscuits and a jolly 3 ft Easter banner.

 The chocolate has a relatively high cocoa content and is creamy with caramel and vanilla notes.
 It’s a little sweeter than I would normally prefer, but it has a good flavour and I really liked it.
 The orange chocolate bar has the scent and taste of real orange.
 Because it contains orange oil this shouldn’t really be a surprise.
 CT is very fussy when it comes to orange flavoured chocolate and is rarely keen.
 However, the balance here is good and he gave it the thumbs up.

 Monty Bojangles (31%)

 sugar, cocoa butter, milk powder, cocoa mass, soya lecithin, natural vanilla + additional ingredients for the truffles

-Not such a surprise, but equally tasty, these truffles held pieces of crunchy toasted hazelnuts.
+Not such a surprise, but equally tasty, these truffles hold pieces of crunchy toasted hazelnuts.

-Much as I loved the Berry Bubbly, these were my favourite.
-The slightly salty dark intense truffles contrasted very nicely with the sweet flecks of butterscotch.
+Much as I liked the Berry Bubbly, these were my favourite.
+The slightly salty dark intense truffles contrast very nicely with the sweet flecks of butterscotch.

 cocoa mass, sugar, whey powder, milk, soya lecithin